anirudhadargar/Journal/README.md

+## 26th April
+- Completed the scripting of the last test case of QIS-20607.
+Ran jenkins but it failed.
+- Took a new test case from a different QIS and completed the pre-conditions and execution steps.
+It had some errors initially and discussed it with the person who wrote it.
+It was updated later.

 ## 25th April
 - continued to work on execution steps of test case from QIS-20616.
 But it had some errors and ER was updated and then I completed writing the execution steps.
 - More execution steps were added to a test case from QIS-20607.
 Updated the test case.